-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 10.1 How will the tribunal approach the issue of costs?

-Section 21(1) of the 2010 Act enables the parties to decide how the costs of the arbitration are to be dealt with.
-Under the normal rules governing litigation in Ireland, ‘costs follow the event'.
-Section 21(1) allows the parties to depart from such rules.
+Section 21(1) of the 2010 Act enables the parties decide how the costs of the arbitration are to be assessed.
+Under the normal rules governing litigation in Ireland, costs 'follow the event'.
+Section 21(1) allows the parties depart from such rules.

-It remains unclear whether this section extends to authorising parties to agree to a third-party funding arrangement.
-Third-party funding arrangements in litigation are not permissible in Ireland, as they offend the laws against maintenance and champerty (see question 11).
+It remains unclear if this section extends to authorising parties to agree a third-party funding arrangement.
+Third party funding arrangements in litigation are not permissible in Ireland, as they offend the laws against maintenance and champerty (see paragraph 11 below).

-Where the parties have not agreed on costs or where a consumer is involved, the arbitral tribunal is entitled to award costs as it sees fit (Section 21(3) of the 2010 Act).
+Where the parties have not agreed on costs, or where a consumer is involved, the arbitral tribunal is entitled to award costs as it sees fit (section 21(3) of the 2010 Act).

 10.2 Are there any restrictions on what the parties can agree in terms of costs in an arbitration seated in your jurisdiction?